Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 yum list installed contrast-java-agent
 ```

-* If it isn't installed, follow instructions in the **Red Hat-Based Systems** section to install and configure the `contrast-java-agent` package.
+* If it isn't installed, follow the instructions in the **Red Hat-Based Systems** section to install and configure the `contrast-java-agent` package.

 * As you already configured your system to use the Contrast Yum repository when you installed the `contrast-java-agent` package, you can install the `contrast-java-agent-exec-helper` package.